stevenuray/WalletExplorerDatasetUtility/README.md

 * An abstract persistence layer, so users can use whatever they want.
 * Ease of dataset use, users should be provided with a strong set of tools that make getting the data in and out of storage as easy as possible, so they can focus on the data.

+# Gotchas:
+* If you are experiencing compilation issues due to JavaFX, make sure your JDK supports JavaFX.
+This most commonly occurs when using OpenJDK, and can be fixed on Ubuntu with `sudo apt-get install openjfx`.